cedar roofing Edmonton

 EXPERTS IN CEDAR ROOFING

 A cedar shake has a split face exposure on one side giving it a more rustic appearance.
-It is sawn smooth on the back.
+It is smooth on the back.
+This allows you to have a more rustic appearance without compromising the integrity of the roof.
+Cedar Shake roofing in Edmonton is not as common as cedar shingles.
+They can really make your house stand out if you are looking for a more rustic look.

 Based on the fact that shakes are more irregular, compared with the precisely milled shingles, they don’t lay as flat when installed on a roof.
 This unevenness can provide a great textured look but can leave tiny gaps in the system, making it susceptible to penetration from wind-blown rain, snow, and debris.
 Installers will place a layer of felt paper between the shakes to protect against the weather.
 Shakes are generally installed in 2 layers.
 Meanwhile, shingles sit flatter and even and thus never need felt paper.
 They are usually installed in a pattern that ensures there are three overlapping layers covering the entire roof.